 Adeniums are spectacular houseplants that are native to warm arid and semi-arid regions of Asia.
 Known by the common name Desert Rose, these plants have been carefully hybridized over the years.
 The result is a wide variety of named hybrids that flower in bright colors ranging from pink to red with white highlights.

 ‘Joyful’ is a new Desert Rose (Adenium obesum hybrid) from India with stunning pink flowers highlighted with creamy-white petal edges and white around the throat.
 It’s a beautiful sight when in full bloom since the colorful flowers offset the narrow green leaves.
 Adeniums thrive when environmental conditions are warm and sunny.
-Logee’s sells ‘Joyful’ as a ready-to-bloom, one-year-old specimen for $19.95.
+Logee’s sells many varieties of Desert Rose plants.